hpi-dhc/devicely/inst/paper.md

 Wearable devices can track a multitude of parameters such as heart rate, body temperature, blood oxygen saturation, acceleration, blood glucose and much more `[@Kamisalic2018:2018]`.
-Moreover, they are becoming increasingly popular with a steeping increase in market presence in 2020 alone `[@IDC2020:2020]`.
+Moreover, they are becoming increasingly popular with a steep increase in market presence in 2020 alone `[@IDC2020:2020]`.
 Applications for wearable devices vary from tracking cardiovascular risks `[@Bayoumy2021:2021]` to identifying COVID-19 onset `[@Mishra2020:2020]`.
 Therefore, there is a great need for scientists to easily go through data acquired from different wearables and to be able to share them while protecting patient privacy.
 In order to solve this problem and empower scientists working with biosignals, we developed the **devicely** package.
-It represents the data in a science-friendly format and contains tools for data deidentification.
+It represents the data in a science-friendly format and contains tools for data de-identification.
 It allows scientists to focus on what they want: the analysis of biosignals guided by privacy principles.

 # Related Work